 So how do we decide if you need one?
 It’s based on determining your risk level.

 If your symptoms sound very much like they are not related to your heart, and you are of low risk, you usually don’t need a stress test.
+This may still mean we need to control your risk factors however, by keeping your blood pressure under control and encouraging a healthy diet and plenty of exercise.

 If your symptoms sound very much like they are related to your heart, and you are high risk, then you may be referred straight on to have an angiogram.
+This is the gold standard test to exclude blockages in the heart arteries.

 But if you fall somewhere in between – intermediate risk – then a stress test can help define whether you are low or high risk, depending on whether the test is negative (no signs of ischaemia) or positive (there are signs of ischaemia).

-Sometimes, people need stress tests because of their work requirements however, even if they don’t have symptoms, to makre sure that their heart will not be an issue when they are doing something physically challenging.
+Sometimes, people need stress tests because of their work requirements however, even if they don’t have symptoms, to make sure that their heart will not be an issue when they are doing something physically challenging.

 Ways to stress the heart include: